6 minute read

-Augmented reality is a data-overlay over the real world.
+Microsoft recently won a contract with the US Army for augmented reality.
+This can help peacekeepers and warriors do their jobs more efficiently.
+But what happens when AR makes it into the everyday lives of regular people?
 Taking the WSJ's article about the difference between conservative and liberal Facebook feeds a few steps further we could end up with burqa's overlaid over every woman's body through the magic of augmented reality.

 In the best book ever written, The Hitchhikers Guide to the Galaxy, Trillian said to Zaphod “The last planet was knee deep in fish.”
 “Fish?” said Zaphod.
 “Some people like the oddest things.”
 Augmented reality can give you a whole planet knee deep in fish; which would be great for both penguins and Troy McCLure.